MLB (Major League Baseball) Logo

 MLB (Major League Baseball) Logo History

-The MLB emblem was commissioned by the head of Bowie Kuhn and adopted for the 100th anniversary of Major League Baseball.
-The new commissioner approved it at an event in the summer of 1969 in Washington.
-According to some reports, the iconic silhouette depicted on the logo was modeled from shots of several prominent players.
-According to other sources, it is taken from the image of Harmon Killebrew – a baseball player included in the Hall of Fame.
-Despite such controversy, the symbol was created in just a day.
-It is specially presented in the form of a one-piece silhouette.
-It shows neither the batter’s nationality nor his dominant hand.
-An athlete can be anyone who hits with both the right and left hands.
+The MLB emblem was commissioned by Bowie Kuhn and adopted to mark the 100th anniversary of Major League Baseball.
+The new commissioner approved it at a summer 1969 event in Washington.
+According to some reports, the iconic silhouette on the logo was modeled on footage of several prominent players.
+According to other sources, it is based on an image of Harmon Killebrew, a Hall of Fame baseball player.
+Despite the controversy, the symbol was created in a single day.
+It is presented in a one-piece silhouette.
+It does not indicate the batter’s nationality or dominant hand.
+An athlete can be anyone who hits with both hands.
 This effect was achieved thanks to the angle from the back.

 What is MLB?

-It is an abbreviation for the full name of the professional sports organization Major League Baseball, created in 1903.
+It is an abbreviation of the full name of the professional sports organization, Major League Baseball, which was created in 1903.
 There are 30 teams from the United States of America and Canada participating in MLB.
 They are split between the American League and the National League, each with three divisions.

 the 1950s – 1969

-The emblem of those years shows a baseball player during the game.
+The emblem of those years depicts a baseball player in action.
 He is depicted in the course of hitting the throw, as evidenced by the bat extended in the swing and the position of the arms and legs wide apart.
 The athlete is on a combined background: the left half of the backboard is red, and the right half is blue.
-This division denotes the two leagues that make up the MLB and the colors of the US national flag.
-The abbreviation is made large and occupies almost the entire upper space: there is only the full name of the sports organization, executed in small chopped type.
+This division refers to the two leagues that make up MLB and the colors of the U.S. national flag.
+The abbreviation is set in large type and occupies almost the entire upper space; only the sports organization’s full name is set in small, chopped type.
 The lower inscription, on the other hand, is supplemented with massive serifs.

 1969 – 1991Major League Baseball (MLB) Logo 1969

-Color is what immediately catches the eye when looking at the updated logo.
-Red and blue became brighter but went beyond the borders of the US national flag.
+Color immediately catches the eye in the updated logo.
+Red and blue became brighter but went beyond the borders of the U.S. national flag.
 The abbreviation that used to be at the top has disappeared.
-The bottom lettering received a sleek sans-serif font.
+The bottom lettering was set in a sleek sans-serif font.

 1991 – 2019